Sanctuary Cities and Sanctuary Nations:

 What We Don’t Want

 Say a contract killer, who makes a good living and gets a bonus now and then for excellent performance, observes someone jaywalking where there’s no traffic.
-Let’s stipulate that jaywalking is awful, that the book should be thrown and the miscreant should be shamed with a ten-dollar ticket and gtold never to do that again.
+Let’s stipulate that jaywalking is awful, that the book should be thrown and the miscreant should be shamed with a ten-dollar ticket and told never to do that again.
+The contract killer gives no hint of that occupation and simply and politely suggests that the jaywalker be more considerate of law and safety in the future.
+That’s very nice.
 Nonetheless, we do not want to give the highly performing murderer a get-out-of-jail-free card because, finally, on one sunny day, the murderer was a model citizen all afternoon.

-However, even in a case like that, both sets of crimes can be reported and both can lead to the fullest punishment permmitted by law.
+Even in a case like that, both crimes can be reported and both can lead to the fullest punishment permmitted by law.
 A news story that likely originated with a police department said that a call to 911 reported a personal robbery in progress, but something in that call became a clue to the 911 operator that something else was going on.
 The police arrived on the scene, found the complainant, and caught the robber.
 But, also, the police arrested the complainant for dealing drugs.
+No free pass for either crime.

 Some might ask why the police should stop a robbery of a drug dealer, since maybe that would discourage anyone from becoming an unprotected drug dealer.
 The answer is that if the police don't intervene then robbers will specialize in robbing criminals because they will get away with robbery and make good money in their niche.
 They’d have to avoid getting shot by drug dealers and their allies, but at least drug dealers don’t have large citywide security forces armed with databases of clues to identity.